 How Halifax Secured Loans Fair

-Halifax are a leading specialist for UK secured loans, second charge mortgage products, and offer a variety of remortgaging options, so it’s no surprise many are looking to find out firstly, if they can borrow and secondly, how much.
+Halifax is a leading specialist for UK secured loans, second charge mortgage products, and offer a variety of remortgaging options, so it’s no surprise many are looking to find out firstly if they can borrow and secondly, how much.

 To answer the first question, Halifax will only lend to existing customers.
 Therefore, if you’re not currently a customer, you won’t be eligible for any of their borrowing options.
 To meet this requirement, you would need to open an account, and then consider borrowing.